Articles

 Some of the main advantages of a discretionary trust include:

-• Efficient tax planning for families – income flows can be directed to members with a low marginal tax rate,
+• Efficient tax planning for families.
+Income is able to be directed to members with a low marginal tax rate,

-• Asset protection – in the event of divorce, bankruptcy or legal action; and
+• Asset protection.
+Providing protection in the event of divorce, bankruptcy or legal action; and

 • Effective estate planning.